 Know the aerobic threshold

-In the first point, we already saw that under a certain amount of intensity in physical activity, your body tends to use fat for energy.
+In the first point, we already saw that your body tends to use fat for energy under a certain amount of intensity in physical activity.

-But if you cross that level of intensity, your body will stop using fat as its primary fuel.
+But if you cross that intensity, your body will stop using fat as its primary fuel.
 It is what we experts know as zone 2 of activity.

-In zone 2 is when the mitochondria generate the maximum production of ATP (unit of energy used by cells) exclusively aerobically, and possibly this is the moment when your body burns fatter.
+In zone 2, the mitochondria generate the maximum production of ATP (unit of energy used by cells) exclusively aerobically, and possibly this is when your body burns fatter.

 The most practical way to stay in this zone is to perform your exercises at an intensity where you don’t feel short of breath.